lanl/singularity-eos/doc/sphinx/src/modifiers.rst

 #.
 In the absence of a 306 table for the material, EOSPAC will instead report
    the lowest isotherm's energy in place of a cold curve.
 If a given table does not extend to zero K, then an extrapolaiton is *not* performed.
-This results in a lower energy bound at the lowest temperature on the table.
+This results in an energy floor from the lowest temperature on the table, **not** from an extrapolated energy at zero K.

 .. note::